VishnuSatyam/Domus/README.md

 # 🏡 Domus

-Domus (Latin for *"home"*) is a full-stack travel accommodation platform where users can discover, list, and review unique places to stay — think of it as a lightweight Airbnb clone built with Node.js, Express, and MongoDB.
+Domus (Latin for "home") is a full-stack web application that connects travelers with unique accommodations through property listings, reviews, and an intuitive booking-inspired experience.

 ## ✨ Features